dyxstat/MetaCC/README.md

 Initial draft genomic bins are assessed using [CheckM](https://github.com/Ecogenomics/CheckM).
 Then the post-processing step of the MetaCC binning module is conducted for partially contaminated bins with completeness larger than 50% and contamination larger than 10% in order to purify the contaminated bins.
 Please make sure that the OUTPUT_directory is the same as your directory in the pipeline action.
 ```
-python ./MetaCC.py recluster --cover -v FASTA_file Contaminated_Bins_file OUTPUT_directory
+python ./MetaCC.py postprocess --cover -v FASTA_file Contaminated_Bins_file OUTPUT_directory
 ```

 ### Input File
 * **FASTA_file**: a fasta file of the assembled contigs (e.g. Test/final.contigs.fa).
 * **Contaminated_Bins_file**: a csv file of the names of the partially contaminated bins; Bin names are arranged in columns and don't include the file formats .fa at the end of each name.
-* **OUTPUT_directory**: please pay attention that the output directory of the post-processing step of the MetaCC binning module should be the same as the previous steps.
+* **OUTPUT_directory**: please make sure that the output directory of the post-processing step of the MetaCC binning module should be the same as the previous steps.

 Example of a Contaminated_Bins_file:
 ```